vikas1709/WebDev-Session5/readme.md

 Note `public/js/bundle.js` and `bundle.js.map`.

-Add a link to our bundle in `layout.jade` (be sure to use spaces or tabs):
+Add a link to our bundle in `layout.jade` (be sure to change the directory names in public):

 ```txt
 doctype html